keatinl1/Pure-Pursuit-UV-Robot/README.md

 Figure 2
 </p>

-Then we draw a line from our current position to the next waypoint of interest.
+Then we draw a line from our closest waypoint to the next waypoint of interest.
 Wherever this line intersects our lookahead circle is our goal point see figure 3.

 <p align="center">
   <kbd>